-The WSD has reviewed and approved HWT's 2020 WMP without conditions (Full Approval) and did not identify any deficiencies relevant to HWT.
-Thus, this section is not applicable to HWT and Table 4.6-1 is filled out accordingly.
+The WSD reviewed and approved HWT's 2021 WMP without conditions (Full Approval) and did not identify any deficiencies or Key Areas of Improvement relevant to HWT.
+HWT notes, however, that the WSD did comment on three issues areas for HWT to update in its 2022 WMP update.
+Responses addressing the WSD's comments are addressed in Table 4.6-1 below.